Chapter 2

 Targeted Attacks

-Daredevil was targeted too; all of the Hell's Kitchen criminals were after him.
-So he needed to protect his identity and anonymity while defending himself against targeted attacks from one of the most powerful villains of New York, the Kingpin.
-But who else might be in a situation like Daredevil's?
-Whistleblowers, activists, and protesters.
-However, they need different tools than Matt Murdock.
-They might need the Tor browser rather than a mask, or end-to-end encryption tools to communicate and store data rather than an indestructible suit made by Melvin Potter.
+Daredevil was targeted too; all of Hell's Kitchen criminals were after him.
+So he both needed to protect his identity and anonymity while protecting himself against targeted attacks from one of the most powerful villains of New York, the Kingpin.
+But who else might be in the situation of Daredevil?
+The whistleblowers, the activists, and the protesters.
+But they need different tools than Matt Murdock.
+They might need the Tor browser rather than a mask; they might need E2EE tools to communicate and store data rather than an indestructible suit made by Melvin Potter.

 But if you think the NSA, CIA, and other agencies are after you, you can't run from them forever.
 You might be able to fake your death and live in a submarine, but they will probably find you.
-This usually falls into the category of threats that you'd rather not bother about because of how difficult it might make your life.
+This usually categorizes as those threats that you rather not bother about because of how difficult it might make your life.
 Also, it is quite rare to be that targeted.
 Usually, those targeted by the NSA have the support of another corrupt government.

 Passive Attacks

-This kind of attack affects most people of Hell's Kitchen, from Foggy Nelson to the Frank Castle, even the people of Gotham City.
-It affects both villains and heroes, from Batman to Harley Quinn.
-These attacks are usually towards large groups of people, like malware spreading on the internet.
-When WannaCry spread on the internet, it affected anything that had that vulnerable version of Windows; it didn't choose.
+This kind of attack affects most people of Hell's Kitchen, from Foggy Nelson to Frank Castle, even the people of Gotham City.
+It affects the villains and the heroes, from Batman to Harley Quinn.
+These attacks are usually toward large groups of people, like malware spreading on the internet.
+When WannaCry spread on the internet, it affected anything that had that vulnerable version of Windows.
+It didn't choose.

-This kind of attack, in my opinion, is the most probable for the majority of people.
-We all have signed up for many websites in our lifetimes; a data breach in one of them would be really likely and can definitely affect us if we haven't taken any precautions.
+This kind of attack, in my opinion, is most probable for the majority of people.
+We all have signed up for many websites in our lifetimes.
+A data breach in one of them would be really likely and can definitely affect us if we haven't taken any precautions.

 Supply Chain Attacks

-Supply chain attacks can target even the most trusted programs by exploiting vulnerabilities in the programs they depend on.
-Sometimes, these attacks are targeted towards businesses or governments, but they can affect the mass population in the process.
-Preventing supply chain attacks is challenging; it requires time and energy to audit and test every dependency in the chain to be sure, but even then, there are always flaws.
-Nothing can be fully secure.
+Supply chain attacks can target even the most trusted programs by attacking other programs that our programs are built on.
+Supply chain attacks are sometimes targeted at businesses or governments, but they can affect the mass population in the process.
+These attacks are hard to prevent; they require time and energy to audit and test every dependency on the chain to be sure, but we can't be certain.
+There are always flaws—nothing can be fully secure.

 • Someone with enough power and a high enough position in a company or developer team can have the authority to add malicious code to a software.